linsomniac/symbolicmode/README.md

 my system which I have extensively tested using fuzz testing, with the following
 exceptions:

-- It does not yet implement the "umask" based permissions setting (when no user portion is specified on the left hand side of the operator, for example "=rx").
 - It does not yet implement the "ugo" permissions (when a "ugo" appears on the right hand side of the operator, for example "go=u").